North Korea says its supporters may be behind Sony attack

 "Soon you'll know that my email is cuterthandavefranco@aol.com.
 My password is Littlejamesycutiepie," he said.
 "This is all just a real violation of my personal life."

-The monologue was followed by an ad for the film that said it will be in theatres on Christmas Day, indicating that the hack has not caused Sony to delay its debut.
+The monologue was followed by an ad for the film that said it will be in theaters on Christmas Day, indicating that the hack has not caused Sony to delay its debut.

 (Additional reporting by Chris Michaud in New York; Editing by James Pearson, Kim Coghill and Eric Walsh)